Trisdoan/Ecommerce_Marketing_Analytics/README.md

- ## 15. we made 4th product available as a primary product on Dec 05, 2014 Pull sales data since then, and show how well each product cross-sell from one another
+ ## 15. 4th product was available as a primary product on Dec 05, 2014 Pull sales data since then, and show how well each product cross-sell from one another

 ### Steps:
 - Use **CREATE TEMP TABLE** to create a dataset which contains item information, including boolean column "member"